 Excell laboratories organized a conference to talk about “new perspectives” in growing.
 In January, the EU called for changes in pesticide use to protect declining bee colonies.
 France’s government plans to halve the amount of pesticides by 2018 but expect mega opposition from the ag industry.

 There is no list of brands to look for and no definite date for the positive changes – so we can’t really be sure of French wines made in the last few years or so.
 Look for the words “Vin Biologique” or “Organic Wine” on foreign labels.
 Check out this infographic on buying organic wine.
 In the meantime, it might be better to pursue organic American brands.
-Michigan, in fact, is becoming a booming wine valley thanks to the Lake effect, and more people are starting and visiting wineries there.
+Michigan, in fact, is becoming a booming wine valley thanks to the Lake effect, more people are starting and visiting wineries there after reading wine cooler reviews.
 There is more demand for local cuisine.
 Still have to watch that fluoride if city water is used in the processing.

 Here are three all natural hangover remedies that might even help with possible pesticide exposure.
 There is also one unnatural remedy that can combat the effects of the sulfites – and perhaps pesticide exposure if you are sensitive to those substances.